This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 And of course, I said no!
 After all, we already had an older dog.

-For today’s recipe, I grilled up some Tyson® Cornish Hens as a special treat, which I had marinated in the Teriyaki Curry sauce for a couple of hours.
-These Tyson Cornish Hens are All Natural with no artificial ingredients or preservatives, and No added hormones or steroids.
-The Kikkoman® Teriyaki Sauce acted as a brine and helped the Cornish Hens stay juicy!
-I picked up both these items when I was on my weekly grocery run at my neighborhood Walmart store.
+For today’s recipe, I grilled up some Cornish Hens as a special treat, which I had marinated in the Teriyaki Curry sauce for a couple of hours.
+These Cornish Hens are All Natural with no artificial ingredients or preservatives, and No added hormones or steroids.
+The Teriyaki Sauce acted as a brine and helped the Cornish Hens stay juicy!

 Started off these Spicy Sweet Teriyaki Curry Cornish Hens by:

-• First adding a chopped onion and garlic to a pan with olive oil in it, and sauteing till onions were translucent
+• First add a chopped onion and garlic to a pan with olive oil in it, and saute till onions are translucent

 • The other half of the sauce, I returned to the stove and let it reduce down over a very low flame (for about 30-40 minutes)